LDZuckerman/DKISTSegmentation/README.md

 intergranule, 1 = granule, 1.5 = faculae, and (if marking is desired) dim
 granule middles marked as 0.5.

-These segmentation pipelines are currently implemented for data from the IBIS and DKIST telescopes (.sav and .fits formats).
+These segmentation pipelines are currently implemented for data in .sav and .fits formats, with examples using IBIS and DKIST data.

 For possible future integration with the SunPy package, we first convert test data to SunPy maps, and outputs are converted to SunPy maps as well.